ThomasVandermeersch/KorreKthor/README.md

 The PostgreSQL server listen on the port you specified in the `.env` file with the user and password also specified.

 ## Web interface

+If you want to run the Web interface by your own (without docker) you can follow these steps in the `/Interface web/` folder.
 ### Install dependencies
 ````
 $ npm install